eastmaels/steemblog.github.io/_posts/account/justyy/2018-09-07_the-bluetooth-selfie-stick-a-powerful-and-easy-to-use-selfie-stick.md

 - - -

-This page is synchronized from the post: [The Bluetooth Selfie Stick - A powerful and easy-to-use Selfie Stick](https://steemit.com/@justyy/the-bluetooth-selfie-stick-a-powerful-and-easy-to-use-selfie-stick)
+This page is synchronized from the post: ['The Bluetooth Selfie Stick - A powerful and easy-to-use Selfie Stick'](https://steemit.com/@justyy/the-bluetooth-selfie-stick-a-powerful-and-easy-to-use-selfie-stick)